Getting Started on the Hub

 How to create an account

-You can create a community, institution, or researcher account during registration or from your profile dashboard.
+You can create a community, institution, researcher, or integration partner account during registration or from your profile dashboard.

 Community Account

-• Contact information or a letter of support from a community representative (see confirmation step below)
+To create a community account, we ask for basic information about your community along with the contact information or a letter of support from a community representative (see confirmation step for more information).

-This information will be shared on the Local Contexts Registry, where registered users can request to join accounts or contact them directly.
+The information about your community will be shared on the Local Contexts Registry, where registered users can request to join accounts or contact accounts directly.

 Institution Account

-• If you are not certain of your institution type, you can try searching the ROR database.
-If your organization is not in the ROR database, fill out the form linked in registration.
+You have the option to search for your institution in the ROR database or, if your organization is not in the ROR database, to fill out the form linked in registration.

-This information will be shared on the Local Contexts Registry, where registered users can request to join accounts or contact them directly.
+The information about your institution will be shared on the Local Contexts Registry, where registered users can request to join accounts or contact accounts directly.

 Researcher Account

 An ORCID iD is a persistent digital identifier that you own and control that distinguishes you from other researchers.
-By connecting your ORCID to the Local Contexts Hub, your ORCID iD will be associated with Profile.
+By connecting your ORCID to the Local Contexts Hub, your ORCID iD will be associated with your researcher account.
 If you do not have an ORCID iD, you can create one on their website.

-We also ask for your primary institution and a researcher description, where you can share your research interests and expertise.
+We also ask for your affiliation type – whether you’re connected to a primary institution or working as an independent researcher.
+You will be able to share the type of research you focus on, a website if you have one, and a description where you can share your research interests and expertise.
 This information will be shared on the Local Contexts Registry.

-The confirmation step helps to ensure the accounts that are being created in the Local Contexts Hub have permission to be active on the platform (researchers do not need to complete this step).
+The confirmation step helps to ensure community accounts that are being created in the Local Contexts Hub have permission to be active on the platform.

-In order for a community or institution account to be fully activated on the Hub, we ask for confirmation from a community or institution representative.
-This representative should be someone who has responsibility for authorizing community initiatives, or third-party and/or external agreements.
+In order for a community account to be fully activated on the Hub, we ask for confirmation from a community representative.
+This representative should be someone who has responsibility for authorizing community initiatives, or third-party/external agreements.

 There are two options to complete this part of the registration process:

 Provide contact details (name and email address) of the representative.
-In order for the account to be fully activated on the Hub, the representative will need to respond to an email within 90 days to confirm that the account being created has the necessary approval from the community or institution.
+In order for the account to be fully activated on the Hub, the representative will need to respond to an email within 90 days to confirm that the account being created has the necessary approval from the community.

-Upload a written letter from the representative outlining their approval and awareness of this account being created on the Local Contexts Hub.
-This letter can be PDF, JPG, or PNG.
-Template letters and introductory overviews are available in the Hub or on the downloadable resources page.
+Upload a letter from a community representative outlining their approval and awareness of this account being created on the Local Contexts Hub.
+This letter can be a PDF, JPG, or PNG.
+A template for the letter and introductory overview are available on the downloadable resources page.

 What is a community boundary?

-In working towards our goal of supporting a mapping option to connect communities with their belongings and data, the first stage of this feature has been added to community accounts.
+In working towards our goal of supporting a mapping option to connect communities with their belongings and data, the first stage of this feature has been added to community accounts, which have the option to add a community boundary.

 We are using the term “community boundary” to represent the spatial areas which the community has relationships with and/or responsibilities for.
-This could represent legal territorial boundaries or traditional areas of interest — areas where you would be interested in Projects.
+This could represent legal territorial boundaries or traditional areas of interest — areas where a community might be interested in Projects.

 We acknowledge that the interests of different communities may overlap and at times the representation of community boundaries may be a source of tension.

-There are currently two options for adding a community boundary:
+There are currently three options for adding a community boundary:

 A community boundary can be added when you are registering your community account, or in your community account settings.
 The boundary can be edited or removed in your community account settings.